 Alongside the release of the long-awaited Joker: Folie à Deux, starring Joaquin Phoenix and Lady Gaga, Heinz released a series of posters that nod to the iconic Joker red lip and laugh.

-Just in layers this campaign is striking.
+Just in layers, this campaign is striking.

 The unofficial hint to the classic film captures the joy and fun that comes with eating Heinz Ketchup.
 Smart.

-Updated: Well clearly I wasn’t awake – and neither was the Heinz team as the ad has now been scrapped because of the racist iconography of the black man with the sauce around his mouth – showing archetypal racist black face troupes.
+Updated: Well clearly I wasn’t awake – and neither was the Heinz team as the ad has now been scrapped because of the racist iconography of the black man with the sauce around his mouth – showing archetypal racist black face tropes.

 I for one (and I can only speak for me) think this one was an easily made mistake.
 What hasn’t helped is it has been done so recently after being called out for another racist ad blunder.